TechGrounds-Cloud8/cloud8-sasudi90/02_Linux_1/LIN-05.md

 - chown: change owner
 - u, g, o: user, group, others
 - r, w, x: read, write, execute
+- groupadd: create new group
+- ls -l: show file or directory, size, modified date and time, file or folder name and ownder of the file and its permissions
+- ls -lh: shows sizes in human-readable format.
+-

 ## Exercise
 1. Create a text file.